py-mine/mcproto/docs/contributing/guides/setup.md

     This guide describes the very basics of setting up our project.

-    It explains how to use `poetry` to install the python dependencies for the project.
-After which it goes over using poetry (activating the virtual environment, keeping the dependencies up to date as we update them, adding / removing dependencies and poetry dependency group).
+    It explains how to use `uv` to install the python dependencies for the project.
+After which it goes over using uv (activating the virtual environment, keeping the dependencies up to date as we update them, adding / removing dependencies and dependency groups).

 ## Pre-requisites